-After all, if you strip the airline’s business model down to its bare essentials airlines need to make sure that they sell enough seats to make money on flights planned to depart many months from now.
+After all, if you strip the airline’s business model down to its bare essentials, airlines must make sure they sell enough seats to make money on flights planned to depart many months from now.

-And as airlines do not know anything about the future they make predictions based on experience and expected user behaviour.
+And as airlines do not know anything about the future, they make predictions based on experience and expected user behavior.

-On each flight every cabin, for example Economy or Business, will be divided into a number of booking classes.
+For example, in Economy or Business, every cabin will be divided into many booking classes on each flight.
 Each booking class will have a set number of seats and a fixed price point.

 It could look like this:

 |Economy||T, K, L, O, Q, R, S, V, W|